MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 ## Prepare to move Desktop and Documents folders on existing devices

 The [standalone OneDrive sync app](https://support.microsoft.com/office/845dcf18-f921-435e-bf28-4e24b95e5fc0#OSVersion=Mac) (not from the Mac App Store) is required for Folder Backup.
-This app requires Full Disk Access, which can be granted and deployed by IT admins.
+This app requires Full Disk Access, which can be granted and deployed by IT admins, for more information, see [Configure device restriction settings in Microsoft Intune](/mem/intune/configuration/device-restrictions-configure).

 We recommend that you upgrade to the latest available build before you deploy.